bchaper0n/igt-to-latex/README.md

     > S/he was buying a car.
     > --> some comment

-3. Go into the console (e.g., Windows Powershell, Terminal) in current directory.
+3. Go into the console (*e.g.,* Windows Powershell, Terminal) in current directory.
 4. Run script

     > python elicitation_to_latex.py

     4.1.
-You can add your preferred glossing package as an argument (default=linguex):
+You can add your preferred glossing package as an argument (default=`linguex`):

     > python elicitation_to_latex.py gb4e